Introduction To Leadership Style

 Conclusion

-There are multitudes of ways, in which the term leadership has been conceptualized; however still there are some components that can be determined as central to the phenomenon (Jung & Avolio, 1999).
-Some of these elements are leadership is a process, it encompasses influence and finally, it include common goals and objectives.
-Style approach is something different from the trait approach, as it emphasize on behaviour of the leaders (Northouse, 2012).
+There are multitudes of ways, in which the term leadership has been conceptualized; however, still there are some components that can be determined as central to the phenomenon (Jung & Avolio, 1999).
+Some of these elements are leadership is a process, it encompasses influence and finally, it includes common goals and objectives.
+The style approach is something different from the trait approach, as it emphasizes the behaviour of the leaders (Northouse, 2012).

 References